Who We Are

 To do this, Kaye works within the context of transformational thinking and authorship.
 When a client’s thoughts and interpretations are fixed and therefore limited, Kaye helps open up the possibility of new insights and healthier choices.
 Clients begin to see the power of their choices in achieving life goals and purpose.
 A better, more positive outcome can be expected.

-Debbie Cohn trained at The Institute For Life Coach Training, USA and is a qualified group psychotherapist with the Institute for Group Analysis in London, UK.
+Debbie Cohn is a Board Certified Coach (BCC) trained at the Institute For LIfe Coach Training, USA.
+She is a qualified group psychotherapist with the Institute for Group Analysis in London, UK.
 She has spent many years in the “helping professions” working with individuals and couples.
-She has extensive experience conducting groups specializing in domestic violence and sexual assault, women’s issues and bereavement.
+She has extensive experience conducting groups and is a group facilitator at Sexual Trauma Services of the Midlands specializing in domestic violence and sexual assault, women’s issues, and bereavement.
 She earned a Masters of Science degree in psychology from Birkbeck College, University of London.

 Debbie also brings a wealth of her own "life experience" from working the past 40 years as a marketing and advertising professional, a woman business owner, fund raising specialist, wife, mother, grandmother and community philanthropist.